Dr Anil Sharma, MD, MS (Ophthal), FRANZCO

 Dr Anil Sharma is a General Ophthalmic Surgeon.
 He graduated from Medical School in 1988 and completed his Post Graduate Training in Ophthalmology in 1994.
 He completed advanced eye training in Sydney Eye Hospital in 2000 and the Royal Adelaide Hospital in 2001.
 Dr Sharma completed his FRANZCO in August 2005 and is a Fellow of the Royal Australian & New Zealand College of Ophthalmologists since 2006.
 He is actively involved with Qld RANZCO and AMA Qld.

 He is a Senior Lecturer in Ophthalmology with University of QLD (UQ) and is involved in the teaching and supervising of Ophthalmology to medical students, Registrars, J.H.O’s and P.H.O’s.
 He has also been involved in educational Activities with local Optometrists and GPs.
-He is a current member of the Fitzroy River Lions Rockhampton.
 He enjoys visiting Nepal to participate in cataract surgery programs and teaching in eye camps.

 Dr Kate Hogden (BSc, MBBS, FRANZCO)